It Never Gets Easier but You Can Still Make a Difference

 But surely this is small beer.
 After all, it’s only a team of four in an organisation of hundreds.
 Maybe, but it shows how one person can make a small but lasting difference.

 In your own efforts be similarly patient.
 Look for modest opportunities, to begin with.
 You may not have a team to lead, so think about a different type of difference.
 Think about and plan what you are going to do.
 Take your time to prepare but then execute your plan.
 Then give it time once again; don’t expect instant results and recognition.
 Take small steps.
 Periodically review how things are going compared to your expectations.
 Revise your plan, seek feedback from colleagues and your boss.
-You don’t have to tell them you are trying to make a difference, of course, just that you want to make sure you are being effective.
+You don’t have to tell them you are making a difference, of course, just that you want to make sure you are being effective.
 Most people are happy to provide feedback.

 Above all, you decide what making a difference means.
 And once you feel your actions have achieved the result you hoped for, move onto the next thing and this time, be even more ambitious!